OnePageCRM/OnePageCRM.github.io/_posts/2016-11-25-dev-pc-tale-part1.md

 <br />

-When our brand new shiny machine&trade;&reg;&copy; machine has been extended by graphics unit, we have connected some spare monitor and we have found very interesting things:
+When our brand new shiny machine&trade;&reg;&copy; has been extended by graphics unit, we have connected some spare monitor and we have found very interesting things:
 * [SecureBoot][9] was on, so no way of having easy way of booting custom-build boot images,
-* Default boot settings were set to "boot from Samsung SDD & Windows Boot Manager",
+* default boot settings were set to "boot from Samsung SDD & Windows Boot Manager",
-* During the boot we have been welcomed by Windows setup wizard (does it mean that if you will select <em>No Operating System Required</em> in your hardware specification then you are getting free gift from Redmond?).
+* during the boot we have been welcomed by Windows setup wizard (does it mean that if you will select <em>No Operating System Required</em> in your hardware specification then you are getting free gift from Redmond?).

-But when we have find out reasons of our previous problems and by fixing them with few BIOS settings updates, we have finally been welcomed by
+But when we have found out reasons of our previous problems and by fixing them with few BIOS settings updates, we have finally been welcomed by
 <strong>proper</strong> installation screen.